Manufacturing15 min read

 Machine Tending

-The opportunity: Loading and unloading CNC machines, injection molding machines, and stamping presses is the manufacturing task that workers dislike most.
+Loading and unloading CNC machines, injection molding machines, and stamping presses is the manufacturing task workers dislike most.
 It is monotonous, the machines operate on fixed cycles (leaving workers standing idle), and the hot/noisy environment is unpleasant.
-As a result, machine tending positions have the highest turnover rate in most facilities.
+Machine tending positions have the highest turnover rate in most facilities.

 Real results: